A multiple criteria methodology for priority based portfolio selection: Interaction with actors involved: A behavioral and socio-technical approach

 \subsection{Why an \sc{Electre Method} ?}

-Before choosing an MCDA method, we checked for some basic requirements.
-This eventually led to the choice of an {\sc{Electre}} method \citep[for more details see][]{FigueiraEtAl13}.
+Before choosing an MCDA method, we checked for some basic requirements that eventually led to the choice of an {\sc{Electre}} method \citep[for more details see][]{FigueiraEtAl13}.
 The requirements are mainly the following:

-\begin{itemize}[label={--}] \item The number and the nature of the criteria.
+\begin{itemize}[label={--}] \item The number and the nature of criteria.
 In our problem we have eight criteria, which fits perfectly within the adequate number for using an MCDA method (in general, in between five and twelve).
-In addition, the problem uses both quantitative and qualitative criteria.
-The scales are rather heterogeneous, with different units: $m^2$, K\euro, number, and verbal levels. \item The choice of the scales for some criteria was rather arbitrary, as for example for the criterion {\tt PRO-CRAF} .
+In addition, in the problem there are both quantitative and qualitative criteria.
+The scales are rather heterogeneous with different units: $m^2$, $K$\euro, Number, and verbal levels. \item The choice of the scales for some criteria is rather arbitrary, as for example for the criterion {\tt PRO-CRAF} .
 In addition, it not easy to define the concrete meaning of all the qualitative levels of some scales.
-Thus, the data are only imperfectly known, which is related to this arbitrariness when building the criteria as imprecision or uncertainty is present. \item Some examples with dummy buildings, e.g. buildings that do not exist but are provided with evaluations or characteristics defined only for the purpose of the analysis, were presented to the DM to test his sensitivity to compensatory phenomena.
-We concluded there was a non relevance of compensatory effects. \item When comparing two different buildings, the DM pointed out the advantages of one building (reasons for) over the other, as well as the disadvantages (reasons against) of the first with respect to the second over. \item Through the use of some dummy projects, e.g., fictitious projects that do not exist and have ad-hoc built characteristics in terms of implementation and restoration of cultural heritage, we could observe that the DM could prefer a project over a second one, the second one over a third, but the third could be preferred over the first.
+Thus, some imperfect knowledge of data related with arbitrariness when building the criteria as imprecision or uncertainty is present. \item Some examples with dummy buildings, e.g., buildings that do not exists with evaluation or characteristics defined only for the aim of the analysis, were presented to the DM to test his sensitivity to compensatory phenomena and we conclude there was a non relevance of compensatory effects. \item When comparing two different buildings, the DM pointed out the advantages of one building (reasons for) with respect to the second as well as the disadvantages (reasons against) of the first with respect to the second over. \item Through the use of some dummy projects, e.g., fictitious projects that do not exist and have ad-hoc built characteristics in terms of implementation and restoration of cultural heritage, we could observe that the DM could prefer a project over a second one, the second one over a third, but the third could be preferred over the first.
 It means that intransitivities are accepted. \end{itemize}